Infused Pre-Rolls: What They Are and If They’re Worth It

 They’re THC-heavy and may give you a strong head rush.

-But compared to live resin or rosin, they usually have less strain-specific personality.
+But compared to live resin or rosin, they have less strain-specific qualities.

 You feel the potency first.
 Flavor and complexity come second.